 Pasteis de Nata

 If you love it sweet, you will love these little cakes.
-We got as far as saying "a pasteis a day keeps the doctor away".
-Famous ones are in Belem but in town there is Manteigaria, a delicious new place to savour them hot or Saga in Graça who also makes them fresh.
+We just keep saying "a pasteis a day keeps the doctor away".
+Famous ones are in Belem (as they invented them) but in town there is Manteigaria, a delicious place to savour them hot or Pastelaria Santo António near Casa Augusto Rosa and Saga near Casa Vasconcelos in Graça who also makes them fresh.
 You can add some cannelle or sugar on top for even more flavour.

 You are 30 mins by car or 1 hour by boat and bus from the nature reserve of Caparica beach.
 You can go for a family beach, a nudist beach, a gay beach or anything in between.

 Family beaches to the north can be reached quickly by train.
 Visit Cascais or Estoril famous coastal cities.

 As rich as the history of the city is the history of its stores.
 The Bertrand Book Store is the oldest in the world (1732).
 You will find a lot of specialty stores: a store selling only woolens, or only candles, another selling dress accessories, or only iron objects, and lots more small shops with in-depth knowledge of their products.
 Luckily there is an increase in "Made In Portugal" stores, with traditional and contemporary articles from around the country, ideal for souvenirs.